Bartdoekemeijer/hpcUsage_3mE/README.md

 Note: requires an account with access to the 3mE HPC resources.

-Note: NEVER HARDCORE YOUR PASSWORD INSIDE THIS FUNCTION.
+Note: NEVER HARD-CODE YOUR PASSWORD INSIDE THIS FUNCTION.